Quicklist: Types of Saws

 d.
 Rotary Saw

-A rotary saw resemble a drill.
+A rotary saw resembles a drill.
 The saw has a small, circular blade which can make precise cuts into drywall, plywood and similar materials.
 They’re useful when you want to cut into the wall without requiring pilot holes.

 e.
 Electric Miter Saw